nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 Panels are _empty_ when the data for that specific panel is _empty_.

 #### Schedule
-* Left panel (`Schedule` Panel) displays the list of clients basic information.
+* Left panel (`Schedule` tab) displays the list of clients' basic information.
-* Right panel (`Schedule` Panel) displays the list of appointments sorted chronologically.
+* Right panel (`Schedule` tab) displays the list of appointments sorted chronologically.
 (Refresh the page by changing tabs or reopening FitBook to see the appointment get removed after it passes its deadline.)

   ![Schedule Panel](images/schedule.png)